-Dementia Awareness Week runs from 14th – 20th May and we have been working with Active Minds to discuss the effects of Dementia on families.
+Dementia Awareness Week runs from 14th – 20th May and Sim’s Life has been working with Active Minds to discuss the effects of Dementia on families.

 Active Minds work with many companies and charity organisations to help provide enjoyable activities for people living with Dementia, aiding them to continue leading active, engaging and fulfilling lives.
 With approximately 800,000 people in the UK living with dementia, the pressures hit far more than just the care sector with families having to band together more than ever.

 Although it is thought that Dementia will be one of the leading causes of death in the 21st century, it is still a relatively unknown disease, with the aim of this week to help raise awareness, encourage discussion, offer help and understanding, improve care and help fund a cure.

 You may well have watched the inevitable demise of Ashley’s character in Emmerdale as he fought Vascular Dementia, however as TV always does, this storyline was romanticised with the reality being so much different.

 Most people suffering with Dementia are generally older than 65 years of age, although it can occur in younger people.
 It is not hereditary and just because someone in your family is battling the disease does not mean that you will suffer with Dementia in the future.

 A good friend and I had got our girls together earlier this week to decorate a plant pot and to plant Forget Me Not flowers whilst we talked openly about Dementia and its effects with them… however, they already know.